The Caulfield Grammar School Council has approved the following Fees for Overseas Students for 2019.

 2.6 Long term attendance concession – All students who have completed six or more years of education at Caulfield Grammar School at the time of entry into either Year 11 or 12 receive a 5% concession of the Annual Total Fee in these year levels.
 This concession recognises the long term commitment of parents/ guardians whose children have been educated at both primary and secondary levels at the School.
 All boarding students who have completed three or more years’ education at Caulfield Grammar School at the time of entry into either Year 11 or 12 receive a 5% concession of the fees in these year levels.

-2.8 New students – For new students commencing at the School after Term 1, a pro-rata charge of the Annual Total Fee is made.
+2.8 New students – For new students entering the School for the first time, but after a term has commenced, a pro-rata charge of the Annual Total Fee is made.

 2.9 Overdue accounts – The School reserves the right to charge interest on overdue accounts at the rate applicable under the Penalty Interest Rates Act 1983.
 The School is not responsible for any delays in receiving your payment (including banking delays, postal delays or lost mail).
 The School further reserves the right to on-charge enforcement expenses incurred by the School in the collection process for outstanding accounts, including without limitation any legal costs on an indemnity basis incurred as a result of engaging an external debt collection agency or law firm.